Oil prices edge higher after dent from U.S. inventories

-Oil prices edged up on Thursday, on track for a weekly gain of 3 percent, after recovering from losses triggered by record high U.S. crude inventories.
+Oil prices rose on Thursday, on track for a fourth consecutive daily gain, after recovering from losses triggered by record high U.S. crude inventories.

-Brent crude futures were up by 6 cents on the day at $54.42 a barrel by 0852 GMT, while U.S. West Texas Intermediate (WTI) crude futures were up 1 cent at $51.16 a barrel.
+Brent crude futures were up by 20 cents on the day at $54.56 a barrel by 1100 GMT, while U.S. West Texas Intermediate (WTI) crude futures were up 13 cents at $51.28 a barrel.

 The U.S. Energy Information Administration (EIA) reported an increase of 1.57 million barrels in crude inventories late on Wednesday, bringing total U.S. stocks to a record high of 535.5 million barrels.